 Contributing to Imbo

 Imbo is an open source project licensed with the MIT license.
-All contributions should ideally be sent in form of a pull request on GitHub.
-Please use features branches with descriptive names, and remember to send the pull request against the develop branch.
+All contributions must be sent as a pull request on GitHub.
+Use a descriptive name for your branch, and remember to send the pull request against the main branch.

 If you have found a bug in Imbo, please leave an issue in the issue tracker.